illialarka/dotgdb/README.md

 run.sh
 ```

-NOTE: On MacOS run `chmod +x ./run.sh` to make it runnable
+NOTE: On MacOS run `chmod +x ./run.sh` to make it runnable.

 ## Prerequisites